 - How long should a blog post be

 TOFU – MOFU – BOFU

 So, what happens in the middle of the funnel?
 This is when users are trying to decide what exactly they want and aren’t ready to make a clear choice on which product or service fits their needs.
-They are are considering their possible solutions and are in need of a ton of resources about the different options available.
-Your cluster can definitely include some of these middle of the funnel topics where users are comparing products or services.
+They are considering their possible solutions and are in need of a ton of resources about the different options available.
+Your cluster strategy can definitely include some of these middle of the funnel topics where users are comparing products or services.

 How To Pick Topics For Your Content Cluster